 - If the matter is about a child unrelated to yourself information will only be made available to you in line with appropriate confidentiality.

 Three tips for parents

 As a parent you also play a key role in the welfare of your child and their development at the club:

 - Ensure that you always show support and encourage to all young people at the club along with their coaches and the volunteers working hard to run the club and activities.

 - By becoming involved in the club they will see how you value the club and the activity that your child is undertaking.

-- Ask if the club run workshop, such as ‘Attitudes in Sport’ for parents and how you can help.
+- Ask if the club run workshop for parents and how you can help.